AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 ### 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the PIM module.
 The following test conditions were found:

-- Verify that one or all optional fields can be added/removed
+- Verify that optional and custom fields can be added/deleted/edited
-- Enter data for all available fields and check that a custom field is added
-- Enter data only for mandatory fields and check that a custom field is added
 - Verify all validation constraints for the fields
-- Verify that a custom field can be deleted
 - Verify that user can cancel action when edit a custom field
 - Verify that the Sample CSV file can be downloaded and ensure that a hand icon is displayed over the Download link
 - Check all validation contraints to import data from a CSV file
 - Verify that multiple entries of reporting methods can be deleted at the same time
 - Verify that a termination reason can added/deleted or edited
-- Ensure that an asterisk is displayed next to the mandatory fields
-- Verify that user can Copy and Paste text into the textboxes
 - Verify that the checkboxes, radio buttons and drop-down lists are working correctly
 - Verify that the dates are in the correct format and ensure that an expiration date earlier than an issue date cannot be selected